mercure-imaging/mercure/docs/intro.rst

 * Extensive monitoring capabilities
 * Completely free

-.. note:: Hermes has been released as open-source package under the `GPL-3.0 license <https://www.gnu.org/licenses/gpl-3.0.en.html>`_ This means that it can be installed and used without paying any charges.
-Moreover, the source code can be downloaded and modified if specific functionality is required.
-Hermes has been written in the Python language and is easily customizable.
+.. note:: mercure has been released as open-source package under the `GPL-3.0 license <https://www.gnu.org/licenses/gpl-3.0.en.html>`_ This means that it can be installed and used without paying any charges.
+Moreover, the source code can be downloaded and modified if specific functionality is required. mercure has been written in the Python language and is easily customizable.

 Architecture
 ------------

-The Hermes DICOM router consists of multiple service modules that interact with each other.
+The mercure DICOM router consists of multiple service modules that interact with each other.
 The modularized architecture ensures high reliability of the routing system.
 For example, in the (unlikely) event that one of the modules crashes or needs to be restarted, the other modules continue to function (e.g., the router continues to receive images from the scanners).
 Moreover, all modules have been designed such that instances can be scaled-up if higher processing power is needed (e.g., the router can be configured to send out two or more series at the same time).
 Lastly, the modularized design makes it easy to extend the router's capabilities by replacing individual modules with customized versions.

 .. topic:: Receiver